ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/task/Module.md

 ## Module overview

-This module provides the functionality to configure and manage Task Listeners and Task Schedulers that are executed periodically.
+Task Listeners and Task Schedulers can be used to perform tasks periodically.
+This module provides the functionality to configure and manage Task Listeners and Task Schedulers.

 ### Task Listeners

-Task `Listener` can be used to create a service listener, which will trigger on specified times.
-Listener can be configured using listener configurations.
+A Task `Listener` can be used to create a service listener, which will trigger at specified times.

-There are two types of configurations for a Listener.
+Below are the two types of configurations that an be used to configure a Task Listener, either as a timer or as an appointment.

 - `TimerConfiguration`
 - `AppointmentConfiguration`

 #### The Timer configuration for a Listener

-If a task is needed to be run periodically, `TimerConfiguration` can be used. `TimerConfiguration` consists of three fields, from which two are optional.
+The `TimerConfiguration` can be used to configure a task that needs to be executed periodically.
+The `TimerConfiguration` consists of three fields out of which two are optional.

-- `interval` - Timer interval by which the listener should trigger.
+- `interval` - The time interval to wait for the listener to get triggered.
 This should be given in milliseconds.
-- `initialDelay` - [Optional] Initial delay before the task should trigger.
-If this is set to `0`, task will run immediately.
-If the field is not set, interval will be taken as the initial delay.
-This should be given in milliseconds.
+- `initialDelay` - The initial delay before the task gets triggered first.
+If this is set to `0`, the task will run immediately.
+If the field is not set, the `interval` will be applied as the initial delay by default.
+This is optional and should be given in milliseconds.
-- `noOfRecurrences` - [Optional] If there is a requirement to run a particular task only for a number of times, this field can be used.
-This should be given as an `int`.
+- `noOfRecurrences` - The number of times a particular task needs to be executed.
+This is optional and should be given as an `int`.

-The following example creates a listener, which registers a task with an initial delay of 3000 milliseconds and is made to run every 1000 milliseconds for 10 times.
+The following example creates a listener, which registers a task with an initial delay of 3000 milliseconds and is executed every 1000 milliseconds for 10 times.
 The `onTrigger ` resource function is triggered when the clock goes off.
-The count variable is incremented by the task.
+The `count` variable is incremented by the task.

 ```ballerina
 import ballerina/log;